the-code-genin/cradle/README.md

 - Copy the `.env.example` file to `.env`.
 - Update your `.env` file according to your web server's environment.
 - Run `ln -sT $(pwd)/storage/public ./public/storage` to create a symbolic link.
+- Run `composer migrate` to run all migrations.
 - Build something awesome.

 ## License